 It can be hiked from the Buckeye Campground via a longer trail, or via Twin Lakes Road via a steep scramble.
 Either way, the views are stunning.
 With Eagle Peak 11,845'. to the north and the Sawtooth Ridge to the south.
 The Sweetwater Mountains dominate in the east along with other large Nevada peaks further in the distance.

 This is an excellent destination if you want an early season trek into the Sierras with great views.
-Sawmill Ridge Peak can be typically be accessed by the start of summer.
+Sawmill Ridge Peak can be typically be accessed by late spring, early summer.

 Getting ThereTwin Lakes Road route

 Take Twin Lakes Road from Bridgeport for about 10 miles.
 Before you see the first of the Twin Lakes, there is a sign for an RV park at the Twin Lakes Resort.
 Park at the north end of the circle beyond the buildings.